AthulElbert/circleup/Sprint2.md

 #### `POST /topics/`

 Purpose:
-- Creates a new discussion topic
+- Creates a new topic

 Headers:
 ```text